davidmoten/aws-lightweight-client-java/README.md

 ```

 ## Lambda performance
-You can see that usage is still pretty concise compared to using the AWS SDK v1 for Java.
+You can see that usage is still pretty concise compared to using the AWS SDK v1 or v2 for Java.
 There's a significant advantage in using the lightweight client in a Java Lambda.

 The test Lambda that I used does this:
 * puts a 240B object into an S3 bucket with metadata